 What makes this pasta salad one of my favorites is that it's made with oven roasted tomatoes.
 I slow roast the tomatoes at a low temperature for a couple of hours, and the flavor is so intensified and delicious.
 They can be stored in olive oil in the refrigerator for up to two weeks.
 I also add them to spaghetti, salads and pizza.
 The time spent to roast them is well worth it, especially when you consider how expensive they are at the grocery store.

-I made this pasta salad for the 4th of July, and it was a big hit with friends and family.
+I made this pasta salad for the 4th of July last year and shared it here on the blog.
+It was a big hit with friends and family, so I wanted to share it with you all again.
 It's super easy to put together, and can be made ahead of time too.

 Here's how I slow roast tomatoes:

 Preheat the oven to 200 degrees.
 Wash, dry, and slice in-half two pounds of Roma tomatoes.

 Lay the tomatoes cut-side down on a baking sheet.
 Drizzle with olive oil.
 Sprinkle with salt, pepper, and a tiny bit of granulated sugar.